-1. Introduction
+1. INTRODUCTION

 Combining features of different nature and the corresponding classifiers has been shown to be a promising approach in many pattern recognition applications.
-Data from more than one source that are processed separately can often be profitably re-combined to produce more concise, more complete and/or more accurate situation description.
-In this paper, we discuss classification systems for handwritten digit recognition using two different feature families and SVM classifiers [1].
-Our feature families are referenced as structural and statistical feature sets [2], and they differ (especially structural features) from the feature sets with the same reference used in other systems for handwritten character recognition [3][4].
-We started with a SVM classifier applied on both feature families as one set.
-Further, we examined two SVM classifiers that worked separately on the different feature families for the same digit image.
-We analyzed the possibility of their cooperation using various statistical and rule-based cooperation schemes.
-In order to improve the system reliability, we introduced rejection criteria as a part of the classifier decision fusion.
-Our aim was not to Dusan Cakmakov Ss.
-Cyril and Methodius University, Faculty of Mechanical Eng., Department of Mathematics and Computer Science, Skopje, Macedonia dusan@ereb.mf.ukim.edu.mk compete with the recognition rates of the other handwritten digit recognition systems [5], but to compare the qualities of different feature families, corresponding SVM classifiers and their combination based on different statistical and rule-based decision fusion.
+Data from more than one source that are processed separately can often be profitably recombined to produce more concise, more complete and/or more accurate situation description.
+In this paper we discuss classification systems for handwritten digit recognition using two different feature families and SVM classifiers [1].
+Our feature families are referenced as structural and statistical feature sets [2], and they differ (especially structural features) from the feature sets with the same reference used in other systems for handwritten character recognition [3], [4].
+We start with a SVM classifier applied on both feature families as one set.
+These results serve as a basis for future investigations.
+Further, we used two SVM classifiers that work on the different feature families for the same digit image.
+As the feature sets "see" the same digit image from two different points of view, we examined the possibility of decision fusion using statistical and rule-based reasoning.
+Different statistical and rule-based cooperation schemes ware examined and corresponding recognition results are presented.
+In order to improve the system reliability, we introduced rejection criteria as a part of the classifier cooperation schemes.
+Our aim was not to compete with the recognition rates of the other handwritten digit recognition systems [5], but to compare the qualities of different feature families, corresponding SVM classifiers and their combination based on different statistical and rule based decision fusion.